SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ### Hints and Guidelines

-First, we will give a few ideas and particular hints for solving the problem, followed by the essential part of the code.
+First, we will give a few ideas and particular hints for solving the problem followed by the essential part of the code.

 #### Idea for Solution